Decision-making with Speculative Opponent Models: Experiments

 \textbf{Analysis of the average return.}

-We first compare the overall performance of DOMAC with baselines in the four games.
-The results are summarized in Figure \ref{3:a}, \ref{3:d}, \ref{3:b}, and \ref{3:e}.
-We measure the performance in terms of the approximate expected return, and each model is trained with 8 random seeds.
-Specifically, for \texttt{PP-2v1} and \texttt{PP-4v2}, we evaluate all the methods with $100$ test episodes after every $100$ iterations of training, and report the mean (solid lines) and the standard deviation (shaded areas) of the average returns over eight seeds.
-Similarly, for \texttt{Pomm-FFA} and \texttt{Pomm-Team}, all methods are evaluated with $200$ test episodes after every $1,000$ training iterations.
-From the curves, we observe that the returns of DOMAC are close to the UB, and consistently outperform other three baselines with a faster convergence speed in all benchmark games while possessing a lower variance, which basically confirm that our method is an effective variant for solving the POMG without opponents' information.
-In particular, including the opponent models (OMAC) can boost the performance of the actor-critic algorithm with pure centralized critic (MAAC).
-In addition, turning the vanilla critic (state-action value function) into distributional critic also helps to learn better policies (DMAC performs better than MAAC).
-These two results show that both the opponent models and the CDC have benefits for improving the performance alone.
+We first compare the overall performance of DOMAC with baselines.
+The results are summarized in {Figure \ref{fig5} and Figure \ref{fig6}.} {{For the} Predator-prey and Pommerman {environments},} we {report the} average returns {for} 8 random seeds. {For SMAC, we report the average win rate.} Specifically, for \texttt{PP-3v1} and \texttt{PP-5v2}, {we evaluate all the methods with $100$ test episodes after every $100$ iterations of training,} and report the mean (solid lines) and the standard deviation (shaded areas) of the average returns over eight seeds.
+Similarly, for \texttt{Pomm-FFA} and \texttt{Pomm-Team}, all methods are evaluated with $200$ test episodes after every $1,000$ training iteration. {For the scenarios of SMAC, the methods are evaluated with $32$ test episodes after every $5,000$ training steps.
+We report the mean test win rate (percentage of episodes won {by controlled team}) along with one standard deviation of the test win rate (shaded {areas} in figures).}